LoveDaisy/ice_halo_sim/cpp/README.md

 `build/cmake_build`.

 Note, I introduce the [GoogleTest](https://github.com/google/googletest) framework to help do my unit tests.
-GoogleTest is a submodule of this project.
-Generally you do not need to care about these codes nor the test cases in `test` folder.
+Generally you do not need to
+care about these codes nor the test cases in `test` folder.
 If you are interested in my unit tests, please pass `-t` option when run the build script.
 If `-t` option is set, the test cases will be built and test on.
-Anf if test fails, the final executable will not be installed to `build/cmake_install`.
+Anf if test fails, the final executable will **NOT** be installed to `build/cmake_install`.

 ## Getting started

-### Simulation

-You can start simulatino by `./build/cmake_install/IceHaloSim <config-file>`.
-The file [`config-example.json`](./config-example.json) is an example configuration file.
-After the simulation is done you will get several `.bin` files in your data path set in configuration file.
-You can run the simulation multiple times to cumulate many data and then render them at last.

-### Visualization

-After all simulations are done, you will get several `.bin` files that contain results of ray tracing, as well as several lines printed on the screen that describe crystal geometry.
-I have prepared several tools for visualization those results.
-Some are matlab codes.

-* Halo picture.
-  Please run `./build/cmake_install/IceHaloRender <config-file>` for visualization.
-I highly recommand this render your halo picture in this way, rather than the following matlab way.
-Just use the same configuration file as you run the simulation.
-The rendered picture will be placed at the data path set in configuration file.

-  There is also a matlab tool for generating halo picture.
-Script `matlab/src/read_binary_result-example.m` reads the `.bin` files and renders the ray tracing result.
-See [matlab](../matlab/) folder for details.

-* Crystals
-The matlab script `matlab/src/plot_crystal-example.m` plots the shape of crystals.
-You can copy data from program output on screen.
-The lines start with `v` indicate vertex data, and those start with `f` indicate face data.
-See [matlab](../matlab/) folder for details.

 ### Endless mode

-The simulate-and-then-render way need many disk space to store the intermediate `.bin` files.
-They are data files that will be used for further analysis (not develop yet).
-If you do not want to save these intermediate data, then this endless mode is good for you.
-Please run `./build/cmake_install/IceHaloEndless <config-file>` for endless mode.
-It runs endlessly, until you press `^+C` (control + C) to force break it.
+Please run `./build/cmake_install/IceHaloEndless -f <config-file> -n <simulation_times>` for endless mode.
+It runs endlessly, until you press `^+C` (control + C) to force break it, or hits the number specified by `<simulation_times>` (-1 means endless).
 It will continously refresh the output image.
-The total ray numbers and will be displayed on the screen.
+The total ray numbers and other information will be displayed on the screen.

 ## Configuration file

 This file containing all configurations.
 It uses JSON format.
-I use [Rapidjson](http://rapidjson.org/index.html) to parse JSON file.
+I use [nlohmann's json](https://github.com/nlohmann/json) to parse JSON file.

 ### Basic infomation for simulation